-I’ve tried to avoid reading about Brexit for the past year because it’s a really good route to short-term depression.
+I try to avoid reading about Brexit.
+It’s a really good route to short-term depression.

-Roughly two years have passed since the UK Government prematurely triggered Article 50.
-There’s been lots, and lots, and lots of talk since then, but in reality very little has happened – well, quite a lot has happened, but very little of the big stuff that needs to be done by the deadline has happened.
+Roughly two years have now passed since the U K Government triggered Article 50 – the mechanism that starts our severance from the EU.
+There’s been a lot of talking and negotiating since then, but in reality, little has happened – well, little of the big stuff that needs to be done by the deadline.

 The EU 27 set out their position early on: